ajramos/cloud-certs/gcp-pcne-cert.md

 **Assigning IPv6 address ranges to a VPC network**

 - To enable internal IPv6 on a subnet, you must first assign an internal IPv6 range on the VPC network.
-- A /48 ULA range from within fd20:/20 is assigned to the network.
+- A /48 ULA (Unique Local Addresses) range from within fd20:/20 is assigned to the network.
     - All internal IPv6 subnet ranges in the network are assigned from this /48 range.
     - The /48 range can be automatically assigned, or you can select a specific range from within fd20::/20.